HardcoreMagazine/SelenicSparkApp/README.md

 - Reset password function (because of email services)

 ## Planned features:
-- Moving project to MySQL + WebAPI + Vue
+- Moving project to MySQL + WebAPI + React/Vue/Angular
 - Page indexing for search posts form
 - Custom color codes for each role, stored in database
 - Toggle dark mode for all pages at any time